-“Liquid Sky” is an early 1980s cult film like no other, one of those movies that some people hate, while others say it changed their life.
+An early 1980s cult film like no other, "Liquid Sky" is one of those movies that some people hate while others will say it changed their life.

-“Liquid Sky” ran for four years at the Waverly Theater (now IFC) in New York and was the most successful indie film of 1983.
-The movie was directed by Slava Tsukerman, a Russian Jew who had emigrated with his wife, Nina Kerova, who co-wrote the film with Carlisle and Tsukerman.
-It remains a cult classic today, having been rediscovered on blu ray and DVD and holding a 95% rating on Rotten Tomatoes -- an amazing feat in itself.
+In New York, “Liquid Sky” ran for four years at the Waverly Theater (now IFC) and was the most successful indie film of 1983; it was also very popular during its Richmond run at the former Biograph Theater.
+The movie was directed by Slava Tsukerman, a Russian Jewish filmmaker who emigrated with his wife, Nina Kerova, who helped write the film with Carlisle and Tsukerman.
+Amazingly, "Liquid Sky" remains a cult classic today, having been rediscovered on Blu-ray and DVD.
+It still holds a 95% rating on Rotten Tomatoes, an impressive feat if you've ever seen the movie.

-Style spoke with Tsukerman, who has been working on a “Liquid Sky 2” for a few years now, from his home in New York.
-His English was a little rough and the connection not great, but we did our best.
-This interview is edited for clarity and length.
+Style spoke with Tsukerman, who has been working on “Liquid Sky 2” for a few years now, from his home in New York.
+His English was a little rough and the connection not so great, but we did our best with the transcription.
+The interview is edited for clarity.

 Style Weekly: One of the first things you notice about this film is the minimalistic synth soundtrack.
 How did you compose this and what influenced you?

-I tried to find electronic composers to do it, and I still have a big box of demo tapes.
+Slava Tsukerman: Well there were no influences really, because I had a strong idea what music I want.
+I wanted something primitive, electronic, which would sound like circus music.
+Like Fellini’s films, not traditional; completely electronic, mechanical.
+I tried to find electronic composers to do it and I still have a big box of demo tapes.
 But I couldn’t get what I wanted from them. … I found a machine from a company called Public Access Synthesizer who would teach musicians to use their computer. … I love music all my life but never learned it.
-So they helped me feed [my] music into the computer.
+So they helped me feed music into the computer.
 I knew very well what I wanted [laughs].

 You’ve called the movie an “anti-fairytale,” did you also think of it as a feminist film?